ericbutz/developer-portal/app/resources/balance-funding-source.md

 ## Overview

 There are two types of [Funding Sources](https://docs.dwolla.com/#funding-sources) available within the Dwolla Platform which include a bank or a Dwolla balance.
 A bank account is commonly used as the source or destination for ACH transfers.
 The Dwolla `balance` is a Funding Source that can be utilized like a “wallet” for holding a stored value of USD funds.
-The Dwolla balance is made available for account types that have completed [“KYC” requirements](https://www.dwolla.com/updates/guide-customer-identification-program-payments-api/), which includes customers of Dwolla and their end users that have been on-boarded as [Verified Customers](https://developers.dwolla.com/resources/account-types.html#verified-customer).
+The balance is made available for account types that have completed [“KYC” requirements](https://www.dwolla.com/updates/guide-customer-identification-program-payments-api/), which includes customers of Dwolla and their end users that have been on-boarded as [Verified Customers](https://developers.dwolla.com/resources/account-types.html#verified-customer).

 What makes the Dwolla balance useful in relation to the platform is that the funds are held within the Dwolla network.
 This means the Dwolla balance acts as a funding source associated directly with each Verified Customer within your application.
 This funding source can only be accessed from your application by the end user, and you must provide an easily accessible and accurate summary of the available balance and transfer history for the Customer’s Dwolla balance.